Lhykos/OreShrubs/README.md

 ### Translation

-If you want to help me out with the translation of my mod, please use this table: [Translations][3]
+If you want to help me with the translation of this mod, you can create a pull request with the changes, or you contact me.
+I do not use the translation table anymore.

+### API

+I will bring the API soon to maven.
+So you can include it easier in your projects.

 ### License

-All Rights Reserved.
+OreShrubs-Licence.

+## Contact

+You can contact me here on GitHub, the Curse Project Site or on the Minecraft Forum Thread.
+You send send me a E-Mail: lhykos@gmail.com too if you want! :)

 ### Modpacks